fhunleth/embedded-elixir/content/post/2019-11-22-embedded-networking.md

-Not only does `VintageNet` allow you to configure multiple networks at once, but you can set priorities for them which is helpful when you might be in an area with multiple networks availble, but you prefer network A over the others.
+Not only does `VintageNet` allow you to configure multiple networks at once, but you can set priorities for them which is helpful when you might be in an area with multiple networks available, but you prefer network A over the others.
 Or you prefer the 5 Ghz network over 2.4 Ghz, etc etc. An example might look like¬

 ```elixir